-SEMANTICS: The key words here are “decentralized and distributed” (which means hosted on many computers with no central controlling power), “tokens” (which can represent a cryptocurrency or anything you can imagine a digital string of numbers and letters can represent ), “smart contracts” (digital contracts/programs which can do a wide range of things, including distribute coins or record transactions using blockchain technology), blockchain (a secure, encrypted, and sequential digital record of “blocks” of data), “DAO” (an organization bound by smart contracts rather than the enforcement of central figures), and “DApps” (Ethereum is a decentralized computing platform that can host “decentralized applications” AKA software).
+SEMANTICS: The key words here are “decentralized and distributed” (which means hosted on many computers with no central controlling power), “tokens” (which can represent a cryptocurrency or anything you can imagine a digital string of numbers and letters can represent ), “smart contracts” (digital contracts/programs which can do a wide range of things, including distribute coins or record transactions using blockchain technology), “blockchain” (a secure, encrypted, and sequential digital record of “blocks” of data), “DAO” (an organization bound by smart contracts rather than the enforcement of central figures), and “DApps” (Ethereum is a decentralized computing platform that can host “decentralized applications” AKA software).

 The Peoples’ Decentralized World Computer (An Ideal): Where Bitcoin and its blockchain are focused on creating and maintaining a record of a single cryptocurrency and its transactions, Ethereum is an open-source software platform based on blockchain technology that does much more than just house a cryptocurrency.
 Due to this, this page is a bit more in depth than other pages.

 Ether Vs. Ethereum: “Ether,” which trades under the symbol ETH, is the name for the cryptocurrency token native to Ethereum’s “blockchain-based smart contract platform” (just like Bitcoin is the token native to what we could call Bitcoin’s “blockchain-based smart contract platform”).
 Meanwhile, there are a number of unique cryptocurrency tokens that use the Ethereum platform and can often be bought with / traded for Ether.
 These Ethereum-based tokens are called ERC-20 tokens and can be stored in a ERC-20 friendly Ethereum wallet like MyEtherWallet.
 About 1/2 of “ICOs” use Ethereum’s platform and are ERC-20 friendly tokens that can be stored in an Ethereum wallet alongside Ether.